Penrhyn Castle: Popular culture and events

 In 2014, Welsh National Opera used Penrhyn as the location for their filming of Claude Debussy's opera La chute de la maison Usher, based on Edgar Allan Poe's story The Fall of the House of Usher.
-It has also be used as a television filming location.
+It has also been used as a television filming location.
 A parkrun takes place in the grounds of the castle each Saturday morning, starting and finishing at the castle gates.
 The fee to enter the castle grounds is waived for runners.